kubeflow/website/content/docs/pipelines/sdk/sdk-overview.md

 {{% alert title="More about the above workflow" color="info" %}}
 For an example of the above workflow, see the
-Jupyter notebook titled [KubeFlow Pipelines basic component build](https://github.com/kubeflow/pipelines/blob/master/samples/core/container_build/container_build.ipynb) on GitHub.
+Jupyter notebook titled [KubeFlow Pipelines container building](https://github.com/kubeflow/pipelines/blob/master/samples/core/container_build/container_build.ipynb) on GitHub.
 {{% /alert %}}

 <a id="lightweight-component"></a>